Background pattern

 If you forget to take Atacand

-If you interrupt treatment with Atacand
+If you stop taking Atacand

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-• Difficulty breathing, with or without swelling of the face, lips, tongue, and/or throat
+• difficulty breathing, with or without swelling of the face, lips, tongue, and/or throat

-• Swelling of the face, lips, tongue, and/or throat, which may cause difficulty swallowing
+• swelling of the face, lips, tongue, and/or throat which may cause difficulty swallowing

-• Severe skin itching (with skin rash)
+• severe skin itching (with rash)

 Other possible side effects include: